Safety in Russia

 If stopped by a police or traffic officer and made to feel victimised, note the officer’s name, badge number, patrol number and where and when the incident happened.
 If asked for a bribe, a good way to mediate the situation is to ask to speak to the officer’s superior.

-Minority crime in Russia
+Racially-motivated crime in Russia

 Terrorism in Russia

 A number of terrorist attacks have occurred in Russia in recent years.
-Government buildings, transport infrastructure, airports, hotels, entertainment venues, residential complexes and schools have all been targeted.
+Government buildings, transport infrastructure, airports, hotels, entertainment venues, residential complexes, and schools have all been targeted.

 Recent attacks have been linked to unrest in the North Caucasus region, where Islamist militants continue to fight for independence from Russia.
 Expats are advised to avoid this region and any areas along Russia's western border with Ukraine, including Crimea.